EU markets watchdog says crowdfunding needs regulating

 "We believe that there are benefits both for investors as well as for platforms by operating inside rather than outside the regulated space," Maijoor said.

-Coming under EU rules would allow platforms authorised in one member state to operate across the whole bloc and achieve the critical mass of investors they need, ESMA said.
+Coming under EU rules would allow platforms authorized in one member state to operate across the whole bloc and achieve the critical mass of investors they need, ESMA said.

-Action by the EU appears likely as one of the bloc's core aims is to set up a capital markets union to encourage more financing like crowdfunding backed by safeguards for investors, after they were burned by the 2007-09 financial crisis.
-(Reporting by Huw Jones; Editing by Elaine Hardcastle)